The 13 New Year’s Resolutions Nutritionists Are Making for 2020

 “I resolve to find new ways to eat fruits and veggies”

 Wintertime, especially in the Northeast where Tiberio lives, isn’t exactly prime time for juicy peaches or crisp green beans—but that doesn’t mean you should slack off on eating produce.
 The trick is to buy your favorite fruits and veggies frozen and then use them in smoothies or soups.
 Frozen produce is just as healthy, and sometimes even healthier, than fresh.
 And if you’re worried about forgetting that bag of berries buried in your freezer, steal this trick from Tiberio: “I like to put a sticky note on my refrigerator to remind me that the fruits are in there,” she says.
-These 26 storage tricks will help all your food last longer.

 “I resolve to try new healthy recipes”